Media and Manifestos

 Convention on International Trade in Endangered Species of Wild Fauna and Flora

-2 MILLION IN THE WILD
+5 MILLION IN THE WILD

 WETLANDS = CARBON SEQUESTRATION

 85% of Louisiana’s wetlands are privately owned.
 Hurricanes cause erosion and disrupt water flow, threatening these habitats.
-Farmers purchase alligator eggs from landowners, providing a direct financial incentive to maintain and restore the bayous.
+Farmers purchase alligator eggs from landowners, providing a direct financial incentive to maintain and restore the wetlands.
 Moreover, alligator farmers—who rely on the health of these ecosystems—actively contribute to restoration efforts, either independently or through partnerships with conservation organizations.

 According to Science and the World Economic Forum, wetlands store 20% of the organic carbon in the world's ecosystems, despite covering only 1% of the earth's surface.
 ‘However, the capacity of wetlands to store carbon depends on feedbacks between vegetation and geomorphology that allow wetlands to continue to develop over long periods.
 When these feedbacks are interrupted, wetlands can become sources of carbon’.